Cua-BenchThe best frontier agent clears just 6 of 25 expert KiCad tasks.View overview

 MACOS

-macOS on Apple Silicon
+Fleets on Apple Silicon.

 ANDROID